Autokaka/refined_c_compiler/README.md

 1. If you need to know the detailed technique about how the script take effect, you can see all of them in `make_all.sh`, `make_clean.sh` and `make_demo.sh`.
 Talk is cheap in learning new things, you should always read the code :)

+2. **Please notice that the “C” here does not mean that c/c++ language.** The language itself has its own rules.
+The format of your code should follow the definition in ./doc/编译原理上机实验指导书.pdf and ./doc/修改好的LL(1)文法.md

-2. The whole project is built under the following environment.
+3. The whole project is built under the following environment.
 If you have problem in running scripts, please check if you meet the requirements below:

    - OS: Mac OS Catalina 10.15.5